Affiliation(s): McGill University

 How do you hope to change the lives of people living with MS through your research?

 I hope my research which explores the fundamental changes and disease mechanisms in the brain and spinal cord in multiple sclerosis (MS) will reveal the principles underlying progression in MS. With this understanding, treatment will be able to be directed against these disease mechanisms and thereby enhance the quality of life of persons living with MS.

-What do you enjoy most about doing research and what are some of the challenges you face?
+What do you enjoy most about your research?
+What are some of the challenges you face?

-How important is the support from the MS Society in enabling you to conduct research?
+How important is the support from the MS Society of Canada in your research?

 The Multiple Sclerosis (MS) Society of Canada has been and continues to be the most important source of support for my research, dating back to my post-doctoral fellowship and the many operating grants since then.
 Without this funding from the Society MS research in my laboratory would not be possible.